-This frieze admits a new type of manipulation that preserves its footprint and physical integrity.
-This new action is called a glide reflection and consist of a horizontal translation (by the appropriate amount) followed by a vertical flip.
+This frieze admits a new type of manipulation that preserves its footprint and physical integrity: a glide reflection.
+This action consists of a horizontal translation (by the appropriate amount) followed by a vertical flip.

 Note that for this pattern, a vertical flip all by itself does not preserve the footprint, and thus is not one of the actions of the group of symmetries.